CNC PRECISION MILLING

 Depending on the orientation of the spindle and cutting tools, mills can be classified as their horizontal or vertical.

-Horizontal mills generally are used for larger and heavier parts, for applications that require a large about of material to be removed from the workpiece, and for larger production volumes.
+• Applications that require a large about of material to be removed from the workpiece

 Because EMI has both horizontal and vertical mills, we can bring the right machine to bear to complete your project on time and on budget.

-Face and End Milling
+Face Milling & End Milling

 EMI's Milling Equipment